Saving Lives in Remote Sub-Saharan Areas with Portable Ultrasound

 Digigone • December 6, 2019

 Portable ultrasound devices are transforming medical care in remote and inaccessible places.
-While ultrasounds are a vital part of prenatal care, their value extends far beyond that; including the battle against what The World Health Organization labels as the two leading causes of death in Africa.
+While ultrasounds are a vital part of prenatal care, their value extends far beyond that; including the battle against what The World Health Organization labels as the two leading causes of death

 A Hospital in a Backpack